We are currently working on this DRF and are engaging with the local community

 This area will be subject to more transformation with the development of the University of Strathclyde.
 Under its redevelopment proposals the new campus will see George Street as its front door and business face.
 While undergoing this transformation, it will be important to maintain people-focused design at the heart of proposals for new and transformed streets and spaces.
 There is huge potential in a thriving student population and this has to be realised.

-The following suggested catalyst project for this area would complement the Avenues by significantly improving the pedestrian and cycling experience and wayfinding:
+The following suggested catalyst project for this area would significantly improving the pedestrian and cycling experience and wayfinding:

 • High Street – Saltmarket